Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Errors

 - Bad signature
-- Signature not matching `forumSudo`
+- `forumSudo` does not match signature
 - Category not empty, has threads and/or subcategories

 #### Side effect(s)